ThomWright/pokedex/README.md

 ### Not using an open source client library

-I had a look, and it might have been worth using, but since it doesn't yet support TypeScript I think I wouldn't have found enough benefit from it.
+I had a look, found one which looked decent which might have been worth using, but since it doesn't yet support TypeScript I think I wouldn't have found enough benefit from it.
 Normally I'd opt to use existing libraries if they're good enough quality (whatever "good enough" means in a given context!).

 ### PokeAPI response types